Scientist Visa Sponsorship Jobs in Rhode Island

 Which companies sponsor visas for scientists in Rhode Island?

 The most consistent sponsors for scientist roles in Rhode Island include Brown University, the University of Rhode Island, Roger Williams University, Lifespan Health System, and Care New England.
-In the private sector, companies such as Amgen (with a regional presence), Atrion, and biotech firms along the I-95 corridor have filed H-1B petitions for research and laboratory scientist positions.
+In the private sector, companies such as Amgen (with a regional presence), Atrion, and biotech firms along the I-95 corridor have filed H-1B visa petitions for research and laboratory scientist positions.
 Academic medical centers tend to sponsor the most consistently.

 Which visa types are most common for scientist roles in Rhode Island?